 Tingling or Numbness

 A wrist fracture can damage your nerves and blood vessels, and lead to a tingling feeling or numbness in hand and the fingers.
-If you can feel such numbness or tingle, you must seek medical attention immediately from a wrist specialist in Dallas, Texas.
+If you can feel such numbness or tingle, you must seek medical attention immediately from Occupational Therapy in Dallas TX.
 Due to affected nerves and blood vessels, you can have a loss of blood flow to the joints, and that may have long-term consequences.

 Range of Motion